 - to the extent reasonably possible, and if appropriate given the nature of the Equipment, allow other Researchers to also make use of it.

-- assume and retain ownership of the Equipment, unless
+- assume and retain ownership of the Equipment, unless:

 - If the Equipment is to be loaned to another institution, the Institution shall retain ownership of the equipment and shall remain responsible to the Agency for the obligations set out above.

-4.8 Environmental Assessments and Reviews
+4.8 Impact Assessments and Reviews

 The Institution shall assist the Agencies in fulfilling their responsibilities under the Impact Assessment Act and, more specifically, the Institution shall: